coder/docs/environments/workspaces-as-code/index.md

 - You must configure a [GitHub or GitLab OAuth service](../../admin/git.md)
 - The image you use in your template **must** have been [imported](../../images/importing.md) into Coder
+- A `.coder/coder.yaml` file exists in your repository.

 ## Creating a workspace template